dileep018kumar/react-starter-projects/README.md

 # react-starter-projects
-have started to learn react and i felt the best way to learn is to implement it. just a static site to store the birthdays of your friends and a abutton to clear them.
+Have started to learn react and i felt the best way to learn is to implement it. just a static site to store the birthdays of your friends and a a button to clear them.

 LIVE LINK: https://birthday-store.netlify.app/